Stanford PSYCH 290

 There will still be lectures, and maybe tutorials.

 We will split into teams of 3-4 students.
-We will either give you a data set, or work with you to get one for you around a particular interest or research question (TBD, this can be quite tricky on short notice).
+We will either give you a data set, or work with you to get one for you around a particular interest or research question.
 You will go through the pipeline of methods you practiced in the course, and work together to write a final report that is a mock research paper: minimal introduction + methods + results with figures + discussion + supplement.

 Homeworks: Assignments are given out on Thursday and are due the following Thursday before class.